Silver Lining Circus Camp

 Come to the gymnasium at the back of the building.
 Map

 A $50 non-refundable deposit is due upon registering.
-Balance is due two weeks before camp begins.
+Balance is due on or before July 1st.

 Campers must bring their own hearty snacks and lunches.